COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(2)] monograph Chlorophyllin Copper Complex Sodium R Tests for Specified Microorganisms 〈62〉:It meets the requirements of the tests for absence of Escherichia coli and Salmonella species.
+USP PF [52(2)] mono Chlorophyllin Copper Complex Sodium R Tests for Specified Microorganisms 〈62〉:It meets the requirements of the tests for absence of Escherichia coli and Salmonella species.
 3/12/2026

-USP PF [52(2)] monograph Goserelin Implants R Bacterial Endotoxins Test 〈85〉:NMT 350 USP Endotoxin Units/Implant
+USP PF [52(2)] mono Goserelin Implants R Bacterial Endotoxins Test 〈85〉:NMT 350 USP Endotoxin Units/Implant

 Sterility Tests 〈71〉, Test for Sterility of the Product to be Examined, Membrane Filtration:Meet the requirements